 Short and sweet, the hour-long tour offers the chance to see top attractions like Earthquake Park, Lake Hood, and the Alaska Railroad while learning about the city’s unique history.

-You might even spot a moose or other wildlife in the process.
+You might even spot a moose or other wildlife in the process as this is one of the best places to see Alaska wildlife.

 Where to Dine in Anchorage